rust-bakery/nom/doc/error_management.md

 Any error type has to implement that trait, that requires ways to build an
 error:
-- `from_error_kind`: from the input position and the `ErrorKind` enum that indicates in which parser we got an error
+- `from_error_kind`: From the input position and the `ErrorKind` enum that indicates in which parser we got an error
-- `append`: allows the creation of a chain of errors as we backtrack through the parser tree (various combinators will add more context)
+- `append`: Allows the creation of a chain of errors as we backtrack through the parser tree (various combinators will add more context)
-- `from_char`: creates an error that indicates which character we were expecting
+- `from_char`: Creates an error that indicates which character we were expecting
-- `or`: in combinators like `alt`, allows choosing between errors from various branches (or accumulating them)
+- `or`: In combinators like `alt`, allows choosing between errors from various branches (or accumulating them)
-- `add_context`: works like `append` but uses a static string instead of an `ErrorKind`.
+- `add_context`: Works like `append` but uses a static string instead of an `ErrorKind`.
 Usable with the `nom::error`::context` function

 This trait is currently implemented for 3 types:
-- `()`: if you want to ignore errors completely
+- `()`: If you want to ignore errors completely
-- `(I, ErrorKind)`: the default error type
+- `(I, ErrorKind)`: The default error type
-- `nom::error::VerboseError`: this type accumulates a chain of errors and leverages `from_char` and `add_context`
+- `nom::error::VerboseError`: This type accumulates a chain of errors and leverages `from_char` and `add_context`

-The `VerboseError` type is especially useful if you need precise position information, and you want to a user friendly way of displaying the error.
+The `VerboseError` type is especially useful if you need precise position information, and you want to have a user friendly way of displaying the error.
 By calling the `nom::error::convert_error` function with the original input data (in `&str`) and the error, you can get a trace like this: